 It was something I struggled with a fair bit on this playthrough.
 And this game is quite the magnet for such difficulties, let me tell you.
 Because depending on what day you ask me the question, it’s possible I might say that ‘Deus Ex: Invisible War’ is my favourite game of all time.

 You know when you love something so much that even thinking about it weirdly makes you happy?
 Like, a tiny little burst of giddy nostalgic joy you could reliably summon even whilst sitting in a dentist’s waiting room?
 That’s how I feel about ‘Invisible War’ (as I’m going to refer to it moving forward, for brevity’s sake.)
-It transports me back to my boyhood.
-Sitting in my small, dark bedroom, guzzling energy drinks like I was trying to replace my entire blood volume with sugar and caffeine, and becoming hopelessly lost in an awesome new video-game.
+It transports me back to my square-eyed boyhood.
+Being in my small, dark bedroom, guzzling energy drinks like I was trying to replace my entire blood volume with sugar and caffeine, sitting four feet away from the television screen, and becoming hopelessly lost in an awesome new video-game.
+Good times, man.